 - Melt the chocolate for the ganache, if using.
 Stir in the heavy cream until it is well combined.
 Set aside until needed.

 - Take out the dough and roll out into a circle ¼ inch thick.
 Place in a pie pan fold in the edges under the dough so it is flush with the lip of the pan.
 Decorate as desired.
 Cover and freeze for 30 minutes to an hour.
-Preheat the oven to 350 degrees F.
+Preheat the oven to 350 F.

 - While the crust is freezing, mix together all the ingredients for the filling into a pan and heat on medium high.
 Cook until the cherries soften and juices have thickened considerably.
 Set aside to cool to room temperature.